 Can two members share the same email address?

 The primary reason for not allowing members to share an email address is because it is used as the username when logging into Church Social.
 It is how Church Social identifies who they are.
-This is also important when members forget their passwords.
+This is especially important when members forget their passwords.
 Their email address is used to help them reset their password.

-Since almost all websites require a unique email address, it's become very common for people to have their own private email addresses.
+Since almost all websites require a unique email address, it's become very common for people to have their own email addresses.
 Most people under the age of 50 already have their own email addresses, and we expect this trend to continue.